prancer-io/cloud-validation-framework/docs/docs/tutorials/cicd/travis/01-basic-setup.md

     ![Travis CI project name](/images/travis-add-app.png)

 3. Click `Install it for free`

+    > If you already installed it before for other projects, it will be impossible to install.
+Just skip to the next step!

 4. Visit the [repositories](https://travis-ci.com/account/repositories) page on **Travis** and click the `Settings` button on the repository where your code is stored

     ![Travis CI project name](/images/travis-repositories.png)